 She didn’t want to think about it.

 But even so, “The Event” haunted her throughout the day, nagging at the edges of her malevolent mind.
-Occasionally, vague details would come to the fore—she’d killed something furry, Peter had been involved, but beyond that…
+Occasionally, vague details would come to the fore—Peter had dosed her, she’d killed something furry, but beyond that…

-Now, as Holly held a “pildo” (a Peter-dildo) up to the light, she turned it back and forth in front of her eyes.
+Now, as she held a “pildo” (Peter-dildo) up to the light, she turned it back and forth in front of her eyes.

 It went between her legs.
 In less than a minute, she worked herself up to a raging orgasm.
 Once she was done, she studied the pildo again.
 As the material disintegrated, Peter’s features went from angry to sad.
 This was her favorite part.

 That’s right, cunt—you fucked with the wrong cheerleader.

 I can’t wait to destroy you.

-Krul’Dar, a dozen yards away, started in alarm.
+Krul’Dar, a dozen yards distant, started in alarm.
 The king had lost his weapon—a sure sign he was in dire straits.
-The Chronicler turned to the escort, but they were busy playing boulders-parchment-blades, bored as usual by Kor’Thank’s workout.
+The Chronicler turned to the escort, but they were busy playing boulders-parchment-blades, bored as usual with Kor’Thank’s workout.

 “ARCHERS—LOOK ALIVE, DAMN YOU!”

 “NO!”
 Kor’Thank roared.
 “NOCK YOUR BOW AND I’LL PUNCH YOUR ARM!”
-He ducked a sweeping slash and threw a leg-kick, splitting an Orc’s femur into red-washed jags that poked from its skin.
+He ducked a slash and threw a leg-kick, splitting an Orc’s femur into red-washed jags that poked from its skin.

-The guardsmen, all of whom had snatched arrows from their quivers, holstered their missiles just as quickly.
-An arm-punch from Kor’Thank meant months in a sling, followed by half a year of rehabilitation.
+The guardsmen—they’d all snatched arrows from their quivers—holstered the missiles just as quickly.
+An arm-punch from Kor’Thank meant broken bones (only one, if you were lucky), followed by half a year of rehabilitation.
 When sparring with the king, there was no such thing as “blocking a strike.”

 An Orc jumped on Kor’s back, grabbing a fistful of hair and exposing his throat.
-The king bowed forward, coiled his legs, then twitched backward in a powerful leap, sandwiching the creature between his muscled body and the unforgiving earth.
+The king twitched backward in a powerful leap, smashing the creature against the earth.
 The monster howled as its ribs broke with a resonant CR-CR-CRACK.